trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

 Examples of Rust sanitizers commonly used for security testing include:

 * AddressSanitizer
 * HWAddressSanitizer
 * LeakSanitizer
 * MemorySanitizer
 * ThreadSanitizer

-To enable them, add the `RUSTFLAGS` environment variable.
+To enable them, set the `RUSTFLAGS` environment variable.

+The examples below run the subset supported by the shown `x86_64-unknown-linux-gnu` target.
+Sanitizers are target-specific, so adjust the sanitizer name and target triple for others like HWAddressSanitizer.

 {{< hint warning >}}
 At this time, nightly toolchains must be used for sanitizers.
 If you use the stable toolchain, the compilation fails with the following error: